Trusted Driver Information Hub

 Try your system update tool first

 Settings → your system update tool → Advanced options → Optional updates.
-Most drivers ship here, already vendor‑signed.
+Most updates ship here, already vendor‑signed.

 Get it from the manufacturer

-For the very latest version, download the driver directly from the official OEM site (NVIDIA, AMD, Intel, Realtek, your PC brand).
+For the very latest version, download it directly from the official OEM site (NVIDIA, AMD, Intel, Realtek, your PC brand).

 Install, reboot, verify

-Run the installer, restart your PC, then re‑open your device manager to confirm the new version is reported correctly.
+Run the installer you downloaded from the manufacturer’s site, restart your PC, then re‑open your device manager to confirm the new version is reported correctly.

 Why keep your drivers updated?